wpan03/quick_ds_python/README.md

 ```
 ├── README.md                         <- You are here
 ├── src/                              <- Source module for the project
+├── test/                             <- codes for unit test
 ├── nice_things/                      <- Some codes that can be directly copied and used
 ├── *.ipynb                           <- notebooks that demonstrate the usage functions in src
 ├── pyproject.toml                    <- describe the python package version when this code is developed